pietro31700/bagpipes/README.rst

 The custom branch present the following changes from the original package:
 -------------------------------------------------------------------------

-+ The grids are built for logU up to +0.5, and max_redshift=15.
-Downloading the bpass grids you can use them only changing the variable "BPASS" at the beginning of the config.py file
++ The nebular grids are built for logU up to +0.5, and max_redshift=15.

++ You can use BPASS changing the variable BPASS to True in te config.py file before the installation.
+If you want to change the model after the installation, you need to first delete the file models/grids/d_igm_grid_inoue14.fits.
+In this way the absorption grids will be built again.
+Even for Bpass the nebular grids are built for logU up to +0.5

 + When fitting the SFH: